 Here’s a quick overview of the top three VPN services to consider.
 In case you’re wondering how to get a VPN once you’ve picked your favorite - use the download links below.

 With over 5600 servers in 60 countries, NordVPN has the most significant private VPN structure out there.
 It has everything you could ever need – up to six simultaneous connections on different devices, double encryption, and kill switch.
-The company also has a no-logging policy, and NordVPN is suitable for both Netflix and torrenting.
+The company also has a no-logging policy, and NordVPN is suitable for both video streaming and torrenting.
 And all of this comes at a reasonable price.

 The one element that needs a little improvement is its speed.
 It’s still good though, but it could be better.